| Frequently Asked Questions

 ~Q~ Are prayer quilts made individually or as a group?

 ~A~ Most quilts, or at least the quilt tops, are made individually In some chapters, particularly those where storage space is limited, just the quilt tops are made in advance.
 When a prayer quilt is requested one of the tops is selected and the quilt finished.

 One way to encourage participation is to have periodic sewing workshops.
 A new pattern could be taught, or small groups could work together to make one quilt.
 This is good opportunity to share, help each other with particular skills, discuss needs or concerns of the ministry and to fellowship together as a group.

 ~Q~ I love the idea of a cross on the back of the Prayer Quilts.
 But how is it done?

 ~A~ The pattern for making quilt backs with a cross sewn in is on the patterns page.

 ~Q~ What is the best way to present the quilts to the congregation for tying?

-In some smaller churches, the prayer quilts are hung over altar rails, with the recipients lifted in prayer during worship prayer time, and then the quilts are tied as they hang on the altar rail either during or after worship.
+In some smaller churches, the prayer quilts are hung over altar rails, with the recipients lifted in prayer during worship.
+The quilts are tied as they hang on the altar rail either during or after worship.

-In another church, the “sponsor” or the one who has requested the quilt is asked to present the quilt to the congregation with a picture of the recipient.
+The “sponsor” who has requested the quilt may be asked to present the quilt to the congregation or to be present while the knots are being tied.

 ~Q~ What can we do when requests outpace funds?